google/wuffs/doc/note/initialization.md

 `WUFFS_INITIALIZE__ALREADY_ZEROED` flag bit is also set).

-Setting this flag bit (avoiding a fixed-size cost) gives a small absolute improvement on micro-benchmarks, mostly noticable (in relative terms) only when the actual work to do (the input) is also small.
+Setting this flag bit (avoiding a fixed-size cost) gives a small absolute improvement on micro-benchmarks, mostly noticeable (in relative terms) only when the actual work to do (the input) is also small.
 Look for `WUFFS_INITIALIZE__LEAVE_INTERNAL_BUFFERS_UNINITIALIZED` in the [benchmarks](/doc/benchmarks.md) for performance numbers.